vmware-archive/node-examples/book-service/README.md

 # Run the App with Cloud Cache as the Data Service

+This section uses the following names - if your Cloud Cache instance uses different names, substitute as appropriate for these:

+- **service-name**: PCC-noTLS
+- **service-key**: PCC-noTLS-service-key
+- **PAS-name**: cloudcache-999-persianplum
+- **app-name**: cloudcache-node-sample

 ## Create and Configure a Cloud Cache Service Instance

-- After using the cf CLI to log in and target your org and space, create a Cloud Cache service instance that disables TLS encryption:
+- Use the cf CLI to log in and target your org and space.

+- Create a Cloud Cache service instance that disables TLS encryption.
+For example:

     ```
     $ cf create-service p-cloudcache dev-plan PCC-noTLS  -c '{"tls": false}'